One Thing You Can Do‘s purpose is to help you focus. It gives you one thing you can do, every day, to push back against Trump. One thing. Every day.

 Another good site that produces a weekly email containing several action items.

-Here are some older OTYCD posts that you can still act on (some of these are repeats from the Your Tool Kit page).
+Here are some older OTYCD posts that you can still act on.
 If the link does not work, it’s probably been queued for future reposting:

 Find your three members of Congress: